Table of contents

 Bottom Line

-4. Bubble: Best for Flexible Web Apps
+4. Bubble: Best for Flexible Web and Mobile Apps

 Who it's for: Bubble offers plans ranging from individual builders to enterprise solutions.